lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 ### The hunt for a solution

-Something like Discourse would be cool to have eventually when I could build a community around Lunch Money, but for now it didn’t make sense and since features were still evolving, I didn’t want to have to worry so much about outdated answers.
-Also the price point is ridiculous starting at $100 per month.
+Something like Discourse would be cool to have eventually when I could build a community around Lunch Money, but for now it didn’t make sense and since features were still evolving, I didn’t want to worry so much about outdated answers.
+Also, at $100 per month, the price point was unjustifiable at this point.

 I looked into other solutions and found that they seemed to be rolled into what is known as customer service tools.
 The most popular option I could find was Zendesk, whose support docs system is an add-on, so you have to subscribe to a base plan first which would cost you at least $10 per month.